AlterWL/Battery_SOC_Estimation/README.md

 [简体中文](./README_zh_CN.md)

 This small project comes from the simulation part of my college graduation design which aimed to estimate the state of charge(SOC) of lithium battery.
 I mainly finished the experiments, parameters identification and simulation of extended kalman filter(EKF).
 The completion unscented kalman filter(UKF) simulation needs to thank the contribution from my friend, Pengcheng Gu.
-And the BBDST working condition block is also benefit from the help of my senior, Cong Jiang. thanks angain to my warm friends.
+And the BBDST working condition block is also benefit from the help of my senior, Cong Jiang. 😘🔋thanks angain to my warm friends.🔋❤

 ## General Content